 The Northwood Village is a vibrant and funky micro-neighborhood located north of downtown West Palm Beach with eclectic shopping, original art, fine dining, and international cuisine.
 The last Friday of each month is Art Night out; stroll the streets of this cultural hub and enjoy late night shopping hours with wine in hand.
 “Unexpected” best describes this charming village.

 W: Worth Avenue

 The most recognized name in Palm Beach is Worth Avenue.
 This ritzy street is lined with elite shopping and classic designer boutiques that rival Madison Avenue and Rodeo Drive.
-Make note of the high-end cars around this high-impact town.
-Noteworthy hotels include the Brazilian Court Hotel, Eau Palm Beach Resort and Spa, and Four Seasons Resort.
+Make a note of the high-end cars around this high-impact town.
+Unique hotels include the Brazilian Court Hotel, Eau Palm Beach Resort and Spa, and Four Seasons Resort.

 X: Xtreme Pinball

 Lined up on the Intracoastal Waterway Harbor are hundreds of glamorous yachts.
-Some are available for dining excursions and others for hire, but the site of them gathered throughout the piers is amazing.
+Some are available for dining excursions and others for hire, but the site of them gathered throughout the piers is impressive.
 Tons of photo ops are here!
 Check out Delray Yacht Cruises for sightseeing cruises and private charters.

 The Palm Beach Zoo & Conservation Society is small but mighty, housing around 550 animals.
 Asia (kangaroo, endangered Malayan tigers, howler monkeys, wallaby), the Islands (lemurs, sloths, koala, New Guinea singing dog, Goeldi’s monkeys, Komodo dragon), Tropics of the Americas (tapir, ocelot, anteater, spider and capuchin monkeys), and Florida wildlife are all showcased at this friendly zoo.